 This season the bulldogs have already matched their win total from 2018 with two wins.
 Many of their games have low scoring defensive matchups with the Bulldogs not scoring over two goals in any match.

 “We’re used to getting in those types of battles.
 We have had a lot of games like that this season where we have to play defensive and take our chances when we can get them,” said Junior Forward Tyson Hichman.

 The most noteworthy player on the team so far this season has been the freshman goalkeeper Jarrett Payne.
-In ten games Payne has accumulated 68 saves, the highest of any Division 1 goalkeeper, ten more saves than the next closest goalie.
+In 16 games Payne has accumulated 81 saves, the highest of any Division 1 goalkeeper and over ten more saves than the 2nd highest goalie.
 The rookie earned his first shutout of his career against the Upstate Spartans.
 While this is impressive, it could also Natindicate an increased number of shots on goal given up by the defense.

 Despite this stat, the players are confident in their backline, saying that Freshman Kaleem Shabout has done an excellent job preventing shot in his first season.

 Hichman is playing in his first season at UNCA, transferring from UNC Greensboro last spring.
-The junior has the most goals through the first ten games with four goals.
-Him and his teammate Nate Evans, who scored the winning against the Spartans, say that the team needs to improve on creating and seizing more opportunities for goals.
+The junior has four goals, the most through the first ten games.
+Hichman and his teammate Nate Evans, who scored the winning goal against the Spartans, say that the team needs to improve on creating and seizing more opportunities for goals.

 The teammates had similar mentalities to how they approach these conference games, by playing each game with the same attitude and not focusing on the past or the other team but focusing on themselves.

 The game against Upstate was again a defensive battle, the only goal coming from Evans in the 56th minute of the game.
 The Bulldogs earned the victory but were still out shot 23 to 5.
 Payne had eight saves during this game compared to the Upstate goalkeeper who only had two.